To my surprise my local area (Cowley, Oxford) where I live has implemented a low traffic neighbourhood. It involves putting

 However, I dislike getting stuck in traffic jams, I’m fairly certain in future I will be cycling to meditation classes and carrying the stuff on the bike.
 I will either buy a trailer or second big pannier bag.
 Currently, it takes 15 minutes to cycle into town, with traffic jams it can take 20-40 minutes to drive.
 Plus it costs £4 to park for the evening.
 The LTN has increased cost of driving and so makes it more attractive for me to cycle – even if it means carrying more stuff.

 This is one of the potential long-term benefits of LTN’s – it will change people’s transport behaviour.
 Rather than increase congestion, I will give up the car (for some journeys).
 The only difficulty is when I am taking someone else, they will not want to cycle.
-Also, when we put on races, there is no chance I will be able to carry on bike, I will definitely take car.
+Also, when we put on running races, there is no chance I will be able to carry on bike, I will definitely take car.

 The LTNs create two major incentives to cycle/walk rather than drive.